FShou/hypr-zoom/readme.md

 ## Features

-- Smoothly animates cursor zoom-factor using a variety of easing functions.
+- Smoothly animates cursor zoom-factor using a variety of easing and interpolation functions.
 - Configurable animation duration and steps.

 ## Installation